openshift-labs/learn-katacoda/intro-openshift/cluster-access/03-collaborating-with-other-users.md

 ![View Project Membership](../../assets/intro-openshift/cluster-access/03-view-project-membership.png)

 You will see that only the ``developer`` user is a member of the project.
+Select _Edit Membership_.

 ![Edit Project Membership](../../assets/intro-openshift/cluster-access/03-edit-project-membership.png)

-Select _Edit Membership_, then enter ``collaborator`` as the name of a new member for the project and select _edit_ from the list of roles.
+Next enter ``collaborator`` as the name of a new member for the project and select _edit_ from the list of roles.
 Click on _Add_ to create the new role for the user.

 ![Add Member to Project](../../assets/intro-openshift/cluster-access/03-add-member-to-project.png)